 Removing it is WAY harder than just leaving it, and leaving it on actually makes a better final result, so my advice is to leave well enough alone, and leave that skin on the fish.

 Allow your smoked salmon to cool completely, once it is done cooking.
-Once your lemon pepper salmon has cooled, you can wrap in plastic wrap and store it in the fridge.
+Once your lemon pepper salmon has cooled, you can wrap it in plastic wrap and store it in the fridge.
 It will last around a week in the fridge, wrapped up.

 Or, if you have a vacuum sealer, you can store your salmon in the fridge vacuum packed for up to 2 weeks.